Google Ads policies

 In order to help you provide a quality user experience and deliver attractive, professional-looking ads, we only allow ads that comply with specific requirements for each ad format.
 Review the requirements for all ad formats that you're using.

-Note that we don't allow Non-family safe ads in image ads, video ads, and other non-text ad formats.
-Read more about our Adult content policy.
+We don't allow Non-family safe ads in image ads, video ads, and other non-text ad formats.
+Learn more about our Sexual content policy.

 Advertisers participating in beta programs of new ad formats should reach out to their Google Ads representatives or Google Ads customer support to learn about format-specific policy requirements.

-Examples of ad format requirements: character limits for the ad headline or body, image size requirements, file size limits, video length limits, aspect ratios
+Examples of ad format requirements (non-exhaustive): character limits for the ad headline or body, image size requirements, file size limits, video length limits, aspect ratios

 About our policies